home

 In 2005, I began using Z*Acrylic polyester plates with lithographic properties.
 The images I used are from a found 1930's album of 3"x3" black and white photographs which I enlarged on a laser printer and printed onto the polyester plate.
 I enjoyed layering the images using many colors, images and transparent overlays.

-Last summer (2007), I spent a week at Crown Point Press in San Francisco under Kathan Brown doing an intaglio workshop, learned more about classic intaglio techniques.
+The summer of 2007, I spent a week at Crown Point Press in San Francisco under Kathan Brown doing an intaglio workshop, learned more about classic intaglio techniques.

 Spring 2008: Thinking a lot about painting.
 What does one paint?